Jump to content

 A sound proposal process not only increases efficiency and improves win rates, it is also one of the few things that can give people working on a proposal hope that the next proposal won't be so bad.
 Proposal specialists make everything about the process.
 And that's a good thing.

 Most people have the wrong instincts when it comes to putting a proposal process in place.
 This is true of proposal specialists and non-specialists alike.
 If you try to identify step one and work sequentially from there, you're already in trouble.
 If you try to identify all the steps between the start and the end, you're on the path to failure.
+Most often people hedge and speak in terms of "phases" to imply sequence while making up the details as they go.

 This is a big reason why we created the MustWin Process that is part of PropLIBRARY.
 We were tired of processes that couldn’t survive reality.
 So we created one that works in the real world, and isn’t based on procedures or flowcharts.

 The process is defined by the goal and the success criteria checklist.
 The materials you have to help people achieve the goal are assets and not mandates.
 You have to resist the temptation to define the process as procedures and work products.
+That is assembly line thinking and actually gets in the way of the continuous problem solving that proposal development really is.

 What you want is to be able to clearly articulate your goals and success criteria.
 You can actually start rolling out with just that.
 It’s simple and easy for people to understand and accept.
 When people know the goals and can measure whether they've accomplished them, they can figure out what they should do to accomplish the goals.
-And without waiting for the forms, templates, et. al., your current proposals can benefit and your win rate can start improving.
+And without waiting for the forms, templates, et al., your current proposals can benefit and your win rate can start improving.
 You can roll out your job aids over time as you create them.

 There are three things that I really like about this approach: